ivoras/epidem/README.md

 ## FAQ

 * Yes, the simulator gets increasingly slower as the number of infected people grows - it does simulate their actions after all.
-* Yes, it's ridiculously sensitive to starting conditions and choices in implementation.
+* Yes, it's sensitive to starting conditions and choices in implementation, but not as much as expected.
 There's a parameter called `algorithm_type` which can be 0, 1 or 2, which siwtches between progressively faster algorithms.
-The only thing it changes in the simulation is the choice of which fixed set of people a person interacts with - and the results can be dramatically different.
+The only thing it changes in the simulation is the choice of which fixed set of people a person interacts with - and the results can be different, but they tend to converge to similar trajectories.

 ## How to use it